-Designation for by evaporation (Evaporation) resulting fluid loss in a wine container, especially in containers made of wood but also with nature cork sealed bottles occurs.
-In case of wood barrels is yes opposite tanks stainless steel.
-Glass or ceramics no absolute tightness given, but it takes place in both directions (both outward and inward) a certain exchange of substances (liquid and also oxygen ).
-With old wooden barrels can be due to leaks especially between the staves a relatively high shrinkage result.
-The resulting whitespace in a barrel depending on the type of wine especially at young wine regularly filled be to one oxidation to prevent.
-An influence also has the tightness of the spigot or the position of the bunghole on the barrel.
-Water and alcohol escape to varying degrees through the wood pores.
-In water molecules, this is faster, but also from the humidity depending on air pressure and air temperature.
+Name for the by evaporation (Evaporation) Loss of fluid in a wine container occurs, especially in wooden containers but also in nature cork sealed bottles occurs.
+With wooden barrels, tanks are out stainless steel.
+Glass or ceramics there is no absolute tightness, but there is a certain exchange of substances (liquid and also in both directions (both outwards and inwards) oxygen ).
+With old wooden barrels, leaks can occur between the staves a relatively high shrinkage result.
+The resulting whitespace depending on the type of wine in a barrel young wine regularly filled to be a oxidation to prevent.
+The tightness of the bung or the position of the bunghole on the barrel. water and alcohol escape to different degrees through the wooden pores.
+With water molecules, this happens faster, but also from the humidity, the air pressure and the air temperature.

-High levels of moisture slows down the release of water but not alcohol, which results in increased alcohol relative to water loss.
-That usually means that in one wine cellar with ideally high humidity of 70% and more of the alcohol content reduced in the wine.
+A high moisture content slows the release of water but not alcohol, which results in an increased alcohol in relation to water loss.
+That usually means that in one wine cellar with ideally high humidity of 70% and more alcohol content reduced in wine.
 In dry storage, on the other hand, the alcohol content increases.
-Internationally, especially in the spirits industry, the English term "ullage" for the evaporation loss of distillate used by the breathing wooden barrel.
-This is also poetically called " angels share ”, Or in France as" part of the ange "called.
-The French term "ouillage" is used both for the disappearance itself and for the process of refilling.
-The loss in a bottle, however, is in any case on a leaky or defective cork or closure due.
-This results in a lower filling level, See also below aging. bottle aging and maturity,
+Internationally, especially in the spirits industry, the English term "ullage" for the loss of evaporation of the distillate commonly used due to the breathing wooden barrel.
+This is also poetically called " angels share ”, Or in France referred to as“ Part des Anges ”.
+The French term "ouillage" is used both for the shrinkage itself and for the process of filling up.
+The shrinkage in a bottle, however, is in any case on a leaky or defective cork respectively. shutter due.
+This results in a lower one filling level, See also under aging. bottle aging and maturity,